Volunteer With Us

 Be part of something that truly matters.

-Volunteering at Pear Tree Farm Animal Sanctuary is not about ticking a box or posing for photos.
+Volunteering at Pear Tree Farm Animal Sanctuary is about showing up, helping where it’s needed, and putting animals first.

-If you’re looking for meaningful, hands-on work that makes a real difference to real lives, you may have found your place.
+If you’re looking to give your time in a meaningful way and make a real difference to the lives of rescued animals, you may have found your place.

 More Than a Sanctuary